 There will be three heats in the days preceding the national competition.
 All competitions will start at 5:00 and will end at around 8:00.
 They will be at:

-Jan.
-28 – Sedgwick Middle School, West Hartford, CT
+Monday, Jan.
+27 – Sedgwick Middle School, West Hartford, CT

-Jan.
-29 – Middletown High School, Middletown, CT
+Tuesday, Jan.
+28 – Middletown High School, Middletown, CT

-Jan.
-30 – The Ethel Walker School, Simsbury, CT
+Wednesday, Jan.
+29 – The Ethel Walker School, Simsbury, CT

-The national competition will be held on January 31st at The Ethel Walker School at 5:30.
+The national competition will be held on Thursday, January 30th at The Ethel Walker School at 7:00.

-It is recommended that teams show up an hour early so that they can settle in and pick their double category before the contest starts.
+It is recommended that teams show up an hour early so that they can settle in and pick a category to receive double points in before the contest starts.
 In addition, cell phones are strictly prohibited during the contest.
 Contestants must give them to their parents or coaches before the competition starts.

 The Kids’ Lit Quiz features teams of four working together to answer the questions given by the Quizmaster.
-In the regional competitions, many teams are seated in the auditorium.
+In regional competitions, many teams are seated in the auditorium.
 They will be asked 100 questions divided into ten rounds of ten, with each round having a unique theme.
 Each correct answer is worth one point, with no penalty for wrong answers.
 Before the quiz starts, each team will choose a category to receive double points for or two points for a correct answer as opposed to one.
 Teams will record their answers on the answer sheets provided.
 Teams are encouraged to discuss amongst themselves and to leave no question unanswered.
 At the end of the round, a person will collect each team’s answer sheet and bring it to the judges’ table.
 After all ten rounds, the teams that have the most points will advance to the national competition.